-Late May through June is there spawning period so the smaller male bass are up in the shallows early making, and defending the beds against any threat.
+Late May through June is their spawning period, so the smaller male Bass are up in the shallows early, making and defending the beds against any threat.

-An un-weighted floating rapalla or fluke drifting over a smallmouth’s bed is guaranteed to instigate a strike almost every time.
-Leeches, crawlers, and minnows will work excellent for bass also.
+An un-weighted floating rapala or fluke drifting over a Smallmouth’s bed is guaranteed to instigate a strike almost every time.
+Leeches, crawlers, and minnows will work excellent for Bass also.

-The large female small mouth will feed well in the pre-spawn period become very inactive during the spawning period.
-Its tends to be very frustrating as you will spot them but no matter what you throw at them nothing seems to warrant them striking it.
+The large female Smallmouth will feed well in the pre-spawn period, but become very inactive during the spawning period.
+It tends to be very frustrating, as you will spot them but no matter what you throw at them nothing seems to warrant them striking it.